 Jars and Bottles

-Discarded jars and bottles usually do not biodegrade naturally and add to our mounting litter problem.
-The litter remains in our landfills and clog our sewers, streets, rivers and fields.
+Discarded jars and bottles usually do not biodegrade naturally and add to humanity's mounting litter problem.
+The litter remains in landfills and clogs sewers, streets, rivers and fields.
 Crabs, birds and small animals may crawl into the bottles looking for food and water and become stuck and slowly die from starvation and illness.
 The World Wide Fund for Nature reported some 1.5 million tons of plastic waste from the water bottling industry alone.